mhenr18/mhenr.com/_posts/2013-10-9-d-style-unit-testing-in-cpp.md

 As long as your code never mentions that particular name (given how odd it is the chances are fairly slim), that code will never be run.
-In fact, most compilers will realise that and strip the tests from the compiled binary (this is an optimization known as dead code elimination).
+In fact, most compilers will realise that and strip the tests from the compiled binary, an optimization known as dead code elimination.
+You can see this for yourself by comparing the filesizes of binaries compiled with and without unit tests:

+    bash-3.2$ clang++ -DUNIT_TESTS demo.cc -o demo_with_tests
+    bash-3.2$ clang++ demo.cc -o demo_without_tests
+    bash-3.2$ ls -l demo_*
+    -rwxr-xr-x  1 matt  staff  9612  9 Oct 16:04 demo_with_tests
+    -rwxr-xr-x  1 matt  staff  9228  9 Oct 16:04 demo_without_tests
+    bash-3.2$

 It's possible that the same test name will be used in different files (i.e they're declared on the same line), but this is why the